- Genome Browser

 - About Us

-The following AutoSQL definition is used for bigMaf multiple alignment files.
-This is the
+The following autoSql definition is used to specify bigMaf multiple alignment files.
+This

 table bedMaf "Bed3 with MAF block" ( string chrom; "Reference sequence chromosome or scaffold" uint chromStart; "Start position in chromosome" uint chromEnd; "End position in chromosome" lstring mafBlock; "MAF block" )

 bedToBigBed utility uses a substantial amount of memory: approximately

 25% more RAM than the uncompressed BED input file.